Hendy/umbraco-look/README.md

 	/// <summary>
 	/// The IPublishedContent of the Content, Media or Member being indexed
 	/// </summary>
-	public IPublishedContent Item { get; }
+	public IPublishedContent Node { get; }

 	/// <summary>
 	/// Enum to indicate whether the IPublishedContent is Content, Media or Member
 	/// </summary>
 	public NodeType NodeType { get; }

 	/// <summary>
 	/// The name of the Examine indexer into which this item is being indexed